-Bedridden patients were sent to the upper floor.
-As improvements to their health was noted, they were transferred one floor lower at a time until they reached the first level.
-5 The lowest-floor patients, or those with ambulant or semi-ambulant cases, were allowed to roam the grounds.
-The second floor contained a large assembly room that could accommodate 100 people with a library, game room and radios.
+Bedridden patients were sent to the upper floor, and as improvements to their health were noted, they were transferred one floor lower at a time until they reached the first level.
+The lowest-floor patients, or those with ambulant or semi-ambulant cases, were allowed to roam the grounds.

-By the 1950’s, advances in antibiotics allowed for the treatment of tuberculosis and the need for Molly Stark to operate as a tuberculosis hospital waned.
-In 1956, the name changed to Molly Stark Hospital and it began admitting non-tuberculosis patients.
-1 The last remaining tuberculosis patients were transferred to the adjacent J.T.
-Nist nursing home in 1970.
+By the 1950s, advances in antibiotics allowed for the treatment of tuberculosis, and the need for Molly Stark to operate as a tuberculosis hospital waned.
+In 1956, the name changed to Molly Stark Hospital, and it began admitting non-tuberculosis patients.
+The last remaining tuberculosis patients were transferred to the adjacent Nist nursing home in 1970.